Department/Division

 10

-Supervises and coordinates elements of environmental review, facility design, permitting, and construction to include: project research, timelines, specifications, budgets, bids/proposals, contract negotiations, contract compliance, expenses, payments, problem resolution, and project closeout.
+Supervises, coordinates and/or assists elements of environmental review, facility design, permitting, and construction to include: project research, timelines, specifications, budgets, bids/proposals, contract negotiations, contract compliance, expenses, payments, problem resolution, and project closeout.

 Weekly 5%